nolanmak/GmailTwilioAlertAutomation/README.md

 Review the permissions and click Allow.
 That's it!
 Your notifier is now active.
 To test it, send yourself an email with a subject or keyword from your watchlist.
 You should receive an SMS within the time interval you set.

+## Contributing

+We welcome contributions!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on:
+- Reporting issues
+- Submitting pull requests
+- Development setup
+- Code style guidelines

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Support

+- 🐛 **Found a bug?** Open an [issue](../../issues)
+- 💡 **Have a feature idea?** Open an [issue](../../issues)
+- 🤝 **Want to contribute?** Check our [contributing guide](CONTRIBUTING.md)

+## Disclaimer

+This tool is for personal use only.
+Users are responsible for complying with their email provider's terms of service and applicable laws regarding automated email monitoring.